 Many firms enable their employees to work and study simultaneously and often cover the costs of their advanced education under certain conditions.
 Professionals keen on pursuing a Master’s in Biostatistics should inquire about such sponsorship from their workplaces.

-For individuals willing to pay interest on a loan, federal loans, bank loans, and private loans can be very good funding options.
-However, students should better manage their finances and pay back such loans on time to prevent accruing interest and increase student debt.
+For individuals willing to pay interest on a loan, federal, bank, and private loans can be very good funding options.
+However, students should better manage their finances and repay such loans on time to prevent accruing interest and increase student debt.

 The Free Application for Federal Student Aid, or FAFSA, is an application for determining a student’s financial aid eligibility and is a popular way to pay for college.
 All one needs to know about FAFSA can be found here.

-The best Financial Guide takes a closer look at available funding options for students and provides detailed information on each one of them.
+The best Financial Guide closely examines available student funding options and provides detailed information on each.

-The Corris Boyd Scholars program awards a $40,000 scholarship to students, towards tuition and other expenses, at the Association of University Programs in Health Administration (AUPHA) full-member graduate school program of their choice.
-Application Deadline: Closed for 2023; TBA for 2023.
+The Corris Boyd Scholars program awards scholarships to students towards tuition and other expenses at the Association of University Programs in Health Administration (AUPHA) full-member graduate school program of their choice.

 Biostatistics Master’s Degree holders often find work in the field of research, such as managing public health projects, conducting clinical trials, or evaluating data on new treatments and medications.
 Graduates are also qualified to take up leadership positions in academia or sectors such as: